Ada-Developers-Academy/cs-fun-interview-practice/05/implement-network-delay.instructor.md

    However, we are also given the count of nodes in the graph as a separate input, which does allow us to differentiate.
 A truly empty graph will have an empty list of edges and a count of zero nodes.
 A graph with no edges will have an empty list of edges and a count of some non-zero number of nodes.

-   The problem statement does not specify what should be returned in the case of an empty graph, though it does stipulate the behavior if there are unreachable nodes (and edgeless graph trivially would have unreachable nodes).
+   The problem statement does not specify what should be returned in the case of an empty graph, though it does stipulate the behavior if there are unreachable nodes (an edgeless graph trivially would have unreachable nodes).
 So we can infer that for an edgeless graph, we should return -1 (the same result for a graph with unreachable nodes).
 For a truly empty graph, we consider what should the reported maximum delay across nodes be when there are no nodes?
 A fair argument could be made for several values, including 0, -1, or even `float('inf')`.

    However, since the problem statement does not specify a behavior (there are no examples), unless we encounter a test that expressly tests for this case, we can assume that we will not be asked to handle it.
 In practice, we would want to clarify this with the interviewer, and account for it in our implementation.